-6There is clearly an analogy here with some of the ways in which "bad signals" are suppressed at the individual level.
+9There is clearly an analogy here with some of the ways in which "bad signals" are suppressed at the individual level.
 Psychologists have found evidence of self-serving attributions (people tend to attribute their successes more easily to their ability, their failures to the difficulty of the task or bad luck).
-They have also found evidence that individuals examine more carefully
+They have also found evidence that individuals examine more carefully "negative" information, in order to find flaws in it, or develop alternative explanations (i.e. explanations that largely suppress the underlying bad signal).
+For a review and discussion of this evidence see Dunning (2001).

-Whilst the analysis in this first part of the paper identifies a potential benefit from the selective emphasis, suppression and elaboration of the information transmitted to the young, it also highlights some of the potential costs.
-First, when the underlying signal is bad, suppression may give rise to cultural over-optimism and hence over-investment.
-One possible interpretation of cultural over-investment is the tendency to invest so much in learning and internalizing the existing cultural values of the society that insufficient attention is given to critical questioning, or comparing and learning from other societies' cultures.
+the tendency to invest so much in learning and internalizing the existing cultural values of the society that insufficient attention is given to critical questioning, or comparing and learning from other societies' cultures.
 When the underlying signal is good, the opposite problem may arise: to the extent that the young are aware of the likely bias towards suppressing bad signals, they will distrust the "positive" information transmitted by the older generation, and they will be unduly pessimistic about the value of their culture, leading to under-investment.
-This second cost is only present if the young are sufficiently "Bayesian", as discussed in section 3, while the first cost can arise even when the young are "naive".
+This second cost is only present if the young are sufficiently "Bayesian", as discussed in section 4, while the first cost can arise even when the young are "naive".

 The results just described were obtained by focusing on the maximization of the younger generation's welfare.
-The analysis can easily be generalized to allow also for a positive impact of cultural transmission on the well-being of the older generation: If people derive psychological and practical benefits from successfully transmitting their values and norms to the young, this creates an additional set of externalities, increasing the overall social benefits associated with the suppression of bad signals.

-How will collective memory transmission in practice differ from the social optimum?
-While it is reasonable to assume that the older generation cares at least to some degree about the well-being of the younger generation, it may not internalize it fully.
-In the presence of positive (negative) intra-generational externalities of the kind discussed above, this would bias the transmission of collective memory towards too little (too much) suppression of bad signals.
-Thus we should expect to observe that collective memory in societies with highly beneficial social norms and institutions will, if anything, over-emphasize bad signals7, whilst in societies with socially harmful norms and institutions, it will be excessively selective and biased towards the suppression of bad signals.
-This is consistent with the observation that collective memory is strongly biased towards the suppression of bad signals and rehearsal of good signals in totalitarian regimes.
+The analysis can easily be generalized to allow also for a direct impact on the well-being of the older generation: For example, the older generation may incur costs associated with investments by the young (e.g. as parents, teachers, mentors and role models); on the other hand, it may also derive psychological and practical benefits from successfully transmitting its values and norms to the young.
+If the net direct benefits to the older generation are strictly positive (negative), the net gains from suppressing bad signals will be correspondingly higher (lower).
+In practice, the older generation may not fully internalize the well-being of the younger generation.
+If their interests are not aligned, this can bias the transmission of collective memory towards too little suppression of bad signals (when investments give rise to a negative inter-generational externality) or too much suppression of bad signals (when investments give rise to a positive inter-generational externality).
+This is consistent with the observation that collective memory is strongly biased towards the suppression of bad signals and rehearsal of good signals in totalitarian regimes (dictators directly value investments which stabilize their regime).